The Cyan Language: The Compiler, Packages, and File organization

 \item every file should begin with a package declaration as ``{\tt package ast}"\/ in \begin{cyan} package ast

-object Variable public :name String; public :type Type; ... // methods end \end{cyan} All objects and interfaces declared in that file will belong to the package ``{\tt ast}"\/;
+object Variable var String name var Type type ... // methods end \end{cyan} The prototype declared in that file will belong to the package ``{\tt ast}"\/;

 \item a package is composed by program units spread in one or more source files.
 The name of a package can be composed by identifiers separated by ``."\/.
 All the source files of a package should be in the same directory.
 The source files of a package id1.id2. ... idn should be in a directory idn which is a sub-directory of id(n-1), and so on.
 There may be packages {\tt id1.id2} and {\tt id1.id3} that share a directory {\tt id1}.
 Although a directory is shared, the packages are unrelated to each other.

-\item a Cyan source file is described in XML and has the following structure: \begin{cyan} <?xml version="1.0"?> <cyanfile> <cyansource> package ast
+In a package id1.id2. ... idn, each idi should start with a lower-case letter.